How to search, plan and book train travel in Italy

 By booking a flight into one city and home from another, you can make the most of seeing as much of Italy as possible in the time you have.
 This type of flight ticket is called “Open Jaw,” and you may find it is just as cost-effective as booking a ticket to and from the same city.

 You can connect to each city in between using the train.
 Probably the most popular flight combination booked by cruise travelers is a flight into Venice and home from Rome (or vice versa, depending on the starting port of your cruise).
-Every major city in between can be reached by train.
-Italy has a well-connected rail network, making it easy to get from one place to another.

 The trains are clean, fast and efficient, allowing you to cover long distances quickly.
 And there are many breathtaking views from a comfortable window seat.